Roundup: Bluetooth Medical Devices Cleared by FDA in 2023

 Each element brings a lot to the table, but too often they are judged as a “waste of time.”
 Yet without any one of these elements, the requirements start to lose value.
 Contrary to being a waste of time, when you have all of these elements in your requirements, you create a synergy that speeds up the development process.

 This states the scenario of the users involved.
 Story phrases should read:

 As a SOME ROLE,

 I want to DO SOMETHING,

-These should include all scenarios outlined in the user stories.
-These should not be too detailed (they don’t need to mention specific screens or a complete list of actions to execute the steps).
-These should read:
+User acceptance tests should include all scenarios relevant to the user story phrase.
+These should not be too detailed – they don’t need to mention specific screens or a complete list of actions to execute the steps, for instance.
+As an example: